AWBuchanan7/multidex/README.md

+# Multidex Project

 Welcome to the Multidex Project!
-My goal is to collect info for first and second gen Pokémon games and ROM hacks in a simple MarkDown format.
+My goal is to collect info for first and second generation Pokémon games and ROM hacks in a simple MarkDown format.

 This repository is formatted for compatibility with [Obsidian](https://obsidian.md/).
 You can download this repository and open it with Obsidian and you'll have a comprehensive, offline Pokémon ROM hack guidebook!
 Of course, you can also browse these files here on GitHub.

-You can also view this repository as a website [here](https://awbuchanan7.github.io/multidex/).
+Finally, you can also view this repository as a website [here](https://awbuchanan7.github.io/multidex/).

 ## Generation I